Toyota Hilux Tires: Complete Informational Guide By Wyatt Jenkins May 2, 2026 8 min read

 measure wheel offset accurately

-• Remove the wheel: Start by taking the wheel off your Toyota Hilux to access the mounting surface.
+1. Remove the wheel: Take the wheel off your Toyota Hilux so you can reach the mounting surface.

-• Check for ET marking: Look for the ET marking on the wheel, which shows the offset in millimeters; higher ET values indicate a greater positive offset.
+5. Check the ET marking: Look for an ET stamp on the wheel, which often lists the offset in millimeters.

 Top Mistakes to Avoid in Wheel Offset Selection for Your Hilux